-Staff Guide: Parent Personal Prevention Plan
+Staff Guide: Personal Prevention Plan

+We want to ensure that when an individual discloses urges to use, it's met with understanding, compassion, and support.
+For example, instead of saying, "But I thought you were doing so well!
 What happened?" we say, "I'm so happy you are talking about this with me.
 This is a normal part of recovery, and seeking support is the best way to keep from using."